sachin-pikle/aura-tutorials/aura-js-creditscore/service_broker.md

 ### Access GET "/api/creditscore" (in a Browser or in Postman)

+1. You should have the public IP address from [Part 1](deploy_microservice.md)

-1. Access GET /api/creditscore in a browser and you should see the following message indicating successful DB communication
+2. Access GET < public-ip-address > /api/creditscore in a browser and you should see the following message indicating successful DB communication

         { "MESSAGE" : "SUCCESS communicating with DB" }

 ![Access API in Browser](images/sb-mysql-api-access-browser-output.png)

-2. (OPTIONAL) Access GET /api/creditscore in Postman and you should see the following message indicating successful DB communication
+3. (OPTIONAL) Access GET < public-ip-address > /api/creditscore in Postman and you should see the following message indicating successful DB communication

         {
         	"MESSAGE": "SUCCESS communicating with DB"